Paul Went Viral in Athens — Modern Paraphrase | nocap.bible

 "What you worship as unknown — I'm here to make known to you.

-The God who made the world and everything in it — He is Lord of and earth.
-He doesn't live in built by human hands.
+The God who made the world and everything in it — He is Lord of Heaven and earth.
+He doesn't live in temples built by human hands.
 He doesn't need anything from us, as if we could serve Him something He lacks.
 He's the one who gives everyone life and breath and everything they have.

 From one man, He made every nation of people to live across the whole earth.
 He determined when and where they would exist — so that they would search for God, and maybe reach out for Him and find Him.
 And here's the thing: He is actually not far from any one of us.